Fabeline/mountmaster/README.md

 ## Changelog

 ### ver 1.6.5
-- Added option to dismiss pet when unmounting
+- Added option to dismiss pet when dismounting

 ### ver 1.6.4
 - Added new button for only summoning small mounts